DRok17/Multi-Builder/README.md

 #### icon0 = Square

-# Retro-Builder
+# RetroBuilder

-Retro-Builder allows anyone to create Retroarch and DaedalusX64 Bubbles easy.
+RetroBuilder allows anyone to create Retroarch and DaedalusX64 Bubbles easy.

 Just place any supported ROM file and three required images into the Input folder.